How the Digital Economy has flourished for years:

 The number of words you can make in combination with the word Digital has only increased in last one year.

-And it is quite understandable, we have had initiatives like Digital India, Digitalization, Digitization, Digital world etc impacting our day to day life.
+And it is quite understandable, we have had initiatives like Digital India, Digitalisation, Digitisation, Digital world etc impacting our day to day life.

-Before I start explaining the impact of Digitalization on Indian economy and impact of Digital India.
+Before I start explaining the impact of Digitalisation on Indian economy and impact of Digital India.

-Let’s first understand the difference between Digitalization and Digitization (it’s important to understand the difference as both the initiatives are impacting directly/indirectly the Digital India Initiative.
+Let’s first understand the difference between Digitalisation and Digitisation (it’s important to understand the difference as both the initiatives are impacting directly/indirectly the Digital India Initiative.

-Digitization is more related to converting all our data into bits format and Digitalization is the use of different technology/methods to change business processes.
+Digitisation is more related to converting all our data into bits format and Digitalisation is the use of different technology/methods to change business processes.